Before deciding to go to trial or not, you must know:

 ALL JAIL TELEPHONE CALLS ARE RECORDED,

-and anything you say over the telephone, CAN AND WILL be used against you.
+And anything you say over the telephone, CAN AND WILL be used against you.

 Also not surprisingly, when defendants chose to testify but lie, the jury will almost always figure it out.
-Moreover, if a client makes up a story that is inconsistent with what she already told her attorney - because she thinks it will help her case better than what she said before - her attorney has an ethical obligation to not participate in committing a fraud on the court, by allowing his client to testify falsely.
+Moreover, if a client makes up a story that is inconsistent with what she already told her attorney - because she thinks it will help her case better than what she said before - her attorney has an ethical obligation not to participate in committing a fraud on the court, by allowing his client to testify falsely.

-and juries will believe the prosecutor.
+and juries will believe the prosecutor, because guess what ?

 In short, if you chose to testify, don't convict yourself by lying about anything.

 So whether you chose to testify or not, your attorney should prepare you to do so; he should introduce you to the trial procedure and fully explain the setting and context in which you will testify.
 He should make you feel comfortable in telling your true story, and should help you find the best way to tell the truth.
 He also should fully prepare you for rigorous cross-examination by the prosecutor, give you examples of what to expect, and demonstrate the best ways to effectively deal with it.

 Ultimately, the decision to testify or not is always the client's to make, not the attorney's.
 Your attorney can give you his best assistance and advice, but the final decision to testify or not at trial, is the client's.

 Your Attorney should provide you with a written contract covering all phases of the representation, and including the charge for representing you in each phase.